Back to Moen Guides

 Perform Temperature Calibration

 The Moen U controller may have lost its calibration reference.
 Access the controller settings by pressing and holding the power button for 5 seconds until you see the settings menu.
-Navigate to Temperature Calibration and follow the on-screen prompts.
+Go to Temperature Calibration and follow the on-screen prompts.
 The system will ask you to run water and confirm actual temperature matches display.
 This resyncs the digital control with the valve position.

 Check Water Supply Connections